abuzar025/Uber_Like_Drone_Simulator/README.md

-# Team number, member names, and x500.

-Team-010-46
+# Team-010-46

-Muhammad Abuzar abuza006
+* Muhammad Abuzar abuza006
-Anirudh Ganesh  ganes099
+* Anirudh Ganesh  ganes099
-Ronit Motwani   motwa011
+* Ronit Motwani   motwa011
-Tony Skeps      skeps002
+* Tony Skeps      skeps002

 # What is the project about?